 The dangers of ignoring these steps will become apparent as you read on, among them are: Putting guard safety at risk, unhappy clients, a decrease in level of service, and losing contracts.

 For the security industry, ensuring guard safety has safe becomes an even higher priority.
-This means more than the standard pandemic response.
-It means educating your guards on what type of action to take can create a uniform change within the organization.
+This requires more than the standard pandemic response.
+It means educating your guards on what type of action to take, resulting in a uniform change within the organization.
 There is as much misinformation as there is accurate information on the Internet on how to keep each other safe.
 The easiest way to communicate what works best for your organization is to create a standard.
 For example, use hand sanitizer or wash hands at the beginning of shift and when entering a new space.
 Use gloves and mask during a shift and exercise caution around others when possible.
-These details should be communicated pre-shift and can be added as shift tasks during the shift if required.
+Communicate these details before a shift starts, and add them as shift tasks if required.